folk-lab/RTA-Temperature-Controller/README.md

 # RTA-Temperature-Controller

-Technical specifics and code for the RTA temperature controller
+Technical specifics, code, schematics and operating instructions for the RTA temperature controller...